Editor’s Note:This post has been updated with new content and links.

 I quickly posted a project with my hourly wage limits and other requirements, like English levels and feedback scores, that were high enough so that the person I decide to go with wouldn’t ditch me midway through the project.

-If the freelancer you hire has good history, then they know their reputation is on the line to not mess up.
+If the freelancer you hire has a good history, then they know their reputation is on the line to not mess up.

-Instead, I ended up making an hour long video explaining all the intricate steps that the freelancer needed to follow to get what I needed.
+Instead, I ended up making an hour-long video explaining all the intricate steps that the freelancer needed to follow to get what I needed.
 I then posted it on YouTube and sent them the link.

 When it comes to writing a cold email template that gets results, you first have to make sure you have the right email addresses to send it to.

 To do so, I let the freelancer know to scrape “Who Is” pages on the industries we wanted to target.